Aaron Straup Cope

 Miscellany

-This document is available in the following formats : text [23] , HTML [24] , PDF [25] and XML [26] .
-It is also available in French [27] .
+This document is available in the following formats : Plain-text [88] , HTML [89] , PDF [90] and XML [91] .
+The code used to generate these documents is available as open source software [92] .

 References